hep-mh/acropolis/README.md

 # Usage without installation

-If you just want to use ACROPOLIS without any additional installation steps, you have to at least make sure that all dependencies are fulfilled.
+In case you just want to use ACROPOLIS without any additional installation steps, it is necessary to manually check that all dependencies are fulfilled.
 As specified in ``setup.py``, ACROPOLIS depends on the following packages (older versions might work, but have not been thoroughly tested)

  - NumPy (> 1.19.1)
  - SciPy (>1.5.2)
  - Numba (> 0.51.1)

-The most recent versions of these packages can be collectively installed at user-level, i.e. without the need for root access, by executing the command
+The most recent versions of these packages can be collectively installed via the command

 ```
 python3 -m pip install numpy, scipy, numba --user
 ```

-If these dependencies conflict with those for other programs in your work environment, it is strongly advised to utilise the capabilities of Python's virtual environments.
+Afterwards, you can import the different modules into your own Python code, as long as said code resides in the ``acropolis`` directory (like ``decay`` and ``annihilation``).
+If you instead want to also use the different modules from other directories, please consider using one of the two previously mentioned installation methods.

 # Using the example models